realcxy/COMP2113-Cubic-tic-tac-toe/README.md

 -Dong Qian 3035532820

-Game description:
+Game description & instruction:

 -This is a 3-dimensional tic-tac-toe game.
+Compile 'MAIN.cpp' to start.

-The user inputs '1' to start a new game and '0' to exit before each round.
+-The user inputs '1' to start a new game and '0' to exit before each round.

--In every new game, two players input their names and the width of the new board (e.g. 3x3x3, 4x4x4).
+-Before every new game, two players input their names and the width of the new board (e.g. 3x3x3, 4x4x4).
+The minimum board size is 3.
+Illeagal board size will be rejected and another input will be proposed.

--Then, the two players who take turns to place their pieces, '1' and '2' respectively.
+-Then, the two players take turns to place their pieces by inputting the level, row and column of their piece.
+Illeagal moves will be rejected and another input will be proposed.

 -The first player to establish a width-long line with their pieces wins.
 The line can be in any of the three dimensions, either flat or diagonal.
-If no player can establish a line when the board the full of pieces, they end up even.
+If no player can establish a line when the board is full of pieces, the players end up even.

 Coding requirements: